-Peppermint is mostly used in topical creams which are used to address a variety of skin issues.
+Peppermint is mostly used in topical creams, which are used to address a variety of skin issues.
 Its soothing properties make it an effective treatment for rashes, poison oak and poison ivy.
-It gives a strong healing effect to the skin.
+It gives a strong healing effect to the skin (1).

-Peppermint leaves have been used widely since ages to treat oily and greasy skin.
-Menthol in peppermint reduces the secretion of oil from the sebaceous glands which help to get an oil-free skin naturally.
+Peppermint leaves have been used widely for ages to treat oily and greasy skin.
+Menthol that is found in peppermint reduces the secretion of oil from the sebaceous glands, which is a natural way to help get an oil-free skin (2).
 To use:

-- Apply freshly grounded peppermint leaves on your face
+- Apply freshly ground peppermint leaves on your face

-- You may also add honey to the paste to get best results.
+- You may also add honey to the paste to get better results.

 - Wash it off and pat dry.

-- You may also combine peppermint paste with jojoba oil or aloe vera to get optimum benefits.
+- You may also combine peppermint paste with jojoba oil or aloe vera to optimize the benefits.

 Peppermint is known to balance the pH levels of the skin.
 This helps balance the production of excessive oils in the skin, thereby reducing overall acne and breakouts.
-The astringent, antiseptic and anti inflammatory properties of peppermint help diminish the appearance of acne, blackheads, rashes and redness of the skin.
+The astringent, antiseptic and anti-inflammatory properties of peppermint help diminish the appearance of acne, blackheads, rashes and redness of the skin (2).
 To use:

 - Mix 2 drops of peppermint oil to your regular face wash